pcollinson/unixv6-extras/time/README.md

 The job of  _gmtime_ is to reduce seconds to years, months etc. It was failing because the two word 32-bit assembler division and remainder routines couldn't handle the set of large numbers that are needed to represent time 'today' .

 The solution is to pick up the division and assembler routines from V7, which do work, and recode the _gmtime_ code to use them.
 I renamed them to make the names unique.
 There are actually bugs in the V7 assembler routines flagged by Henry Spencer in 1981 which I've fixed using the suggested changes.
+This may or may not be necessary.
 The C code in the new _gmtime_  isn't particularly pretty when compared with the v7 code.
 There is new assembler module that contains the V7 code which i've called _ctsup.s_ and this needs installing in the C library (_libc.a_) in addition to the revised _ctime.c_ code.
 Of  course, this will all die in 2038.

 ## Installation